KaleyraVideo/iOSDeepFilterNet/README.md

 # iOSDeepFilterNet

-This repository provides an iOS implementation of the DeepFilterNet noise suppression model with JNI bindings.
+This repository contains an unofficial distribution of DeepFilterNet framework binaries for iOS.

 ## Overview